-During the quarter ended March 31, 2021, the Company entered in the following related party transactions:
+During Q2 2021 and YTD 2021, the Company entered in the following related party transactions:

-- Incurred an amount of \$0.4 million (\$nil in 2020) to Osisko Gold Royalties for administrative, technical, information technology and legal services; - Charged an amount of \$0.3 million (\$nil in 2020) to Falco, an associate, for technical services; - Incurred an amount of \$0.2 million to Falco (\$nil in 2020), an associate for technical services; - Sapuchi Minera, S. de R.L. de C.V (a wholly owned subsidiary of the Company) completed a gold and silver stream agreement with Osisko Bermuda Ltd, a subsidiary of Osisko Gold Royalties for US\$15.0 million (\$19.1 million).
-An amount of US\$10.5 million was paid in November 2020 and the remaining US\$4.5 million was paid in February 2021.
+- Incurred an amount of \$1.7 million in 2021 (\$nil in 2020) to Osisko Gold Royalties for administrative, technical, information technology and legal services.
+In this amount, \$0.9 million is attributable to Q2 2021; - Charged an amount of \$0.5 million in 2021 (\$nil in 2020) to Falco, an associate, for technical services, this amount includes a total of \$0.2 million in Q2 2021; - Incurred an amount of \$0.3 million to Falco (\$nil in YTD 2020), an associate for technical services.
+In this amount \$0.2 million is attributable to Q2 2021; - Sapuchi Minera, S. de R.L. de C.V ("Sapuchi") (a wholly owned subsidiary of the Company) completed a gold and silver stream agreement with Osisko Bermuda Ltd, a subsidiary of Osisko Gold Royalties for US\$15.0 million (\$19.1 million).
+An amount of US\$10.5 million was paid in November 2020 and the remaining US\$4.5 million was paid in February 2021 ("Gold and Silver Stream")

-Additional information on transactions with related parties can be found under the sections Spin-out of Mining Assets from Osisko Gold Royalties and Creation of Osisko Development and Mining Exploration and Evaluation / Development Activities.
+Additional information on transactions with related parties can be found under the sections Spin-out of Mining Assets from Osisko Gold Royalties and Creation of Osisko Development and Mining Exploration and Evaluation / Development Activities and in note 2 of the condensed interim consolidated financial statements.